Amazon worker orders cookers, delivers iPads, iPhones to himself

-The youth works in the firm’s packaging department at its Bhiwandi warehouse and thrice packed expensive electronic goods in pressure cooker boxes and delivered it home; he had planned to sell the goods for cheap
+The youth works in the firm’s packaging department at its Bhiwandi warehouse and thrice packed expensive electronic goods in pressure cooker boxes and delivered it home

 A worker from the warehouse of online retail store Amazon has been arrested for sneaking out expensive electronic items in the guise of delivering pressure cookers.
 The Vithalwadi police in Ulhasnagar arrested the youth on Friday and came to know that he had planned to sell the stolen items for cheap to any local buyer.

 Pramod Bhamble (21), an Amazon packaging department worker.
 Pic/Navneet Barhate

 The accused has been identified as Pramod Bhamble, a 21-year-old employee of the company’s packaging department.
 Bhamble worked in the Bhiwandi warehouse of Amazon.